j0ly/FirstProject/README.md

 1. Start OWASP ZAP and check the proxy port from the "Tools / Options... / Local Proxy" menu.
 2. Start the browser and modify the proxy settings to match that port.
 The proxy server address should be 127.0.0.1.
+  * Don't use proxy for addresses starting with: https://*

 -----